ruuda/blog/posts/2014-08-01-path-tracer.md

 - Having `new` as a function in the `impl` is great, because it makes `new` not special in any way, and you can have multiple “constructors” where none is the preferred one.
-  This removes the need for things like static factory methods in C#.
+  This removes the need for things like static factory methods in C#. x I do like the method syntax for mathematical functions.
+I really do. x Not being able to use `min` and `max` on `f32` because `f32` is only partially ordered is correct, but inconvenient.
-- I do like the method syntax for mathematical functions.
-I really do.
+  Edit: I was just looking in the wrong places.
-- Not being able to use `min` and `max` on `f32` because `f32` is only partially ordered is correct, but inconvenient.
+  Still, it can be a bit confusing.

 Benchmarks
 ----------